eduk8s-labs/lab-k8s-fundamentals/workshop/content/exercises/02-deploying-an-application.md

 deployment.apps/blog-db created (dry run)
 ```

 The `kubectl apply` command in this case is what is used to create resources from a configuration file, or set of files contained in a directory.
-We used the `--dry-run` option, which says to tell us what would be created, but don't actually do it.
-The `--dry-run` option is useful because it will tell you what resources would be created, but also validates the resource definitions and will warn you if you have errors in them.
+We used the `--dry-run` option, which tells us what objects would be created without creating any of the objects in the cluster.
+The `--dry-run` option also validates the resource definitions and will warn you if you they contain errors.

 If you are ever uncertain about what a command does, or what options it accepts, you can run it with the `--help` option.